kraenhansen/mocha-remote/README.md

 npm install moche-remote-client --save
 ```

+## Installing the server

-Install the server in the package from where you want to
+Install the server in the package from where you want reporting

 ```
 npm install moche-remote-server --save-dev
 ```

+Note: This could easily be wrapped into a mocha compatible cli.

+---

+**Attributions for the logo:**

+- Original Mocha logo by Dick DeLeon <ddeleon@decipherinc.com> and Christopher Hiller <boneskull@boneskull.com>.
+- [Hand pointing](https://thenounproject.com/search/?q=pointing%20hand&i=593527) by creative outlet from the Noun Project.
+- [Wireless](https://thenounproject.com/search/?q=wireless&i=21574) by Piotrek Chuchla from the Noun Project